-Also at the regional level, the dominant position of a state in the military and economic spheres represents a factor that hampers the advancement of international democracy and the rule of law.
-The USA has an overwhelmingly dominant position in the North Atlantic Treaty Organization (NATO), the Organization of American States (OAS) and the North American Free Trade Agreement (NAFTA), and similar predominance is exerted by Russia, India, Nigeria and Brazil in their respective regional organizations (CIS, SAARC, the Economic Community of West African States-ECOWAS-and MERCOSUR), which means they hinder the formation of democratic supranational communities.
-This is not to suggest that the leadership of an élite is not a requirement for the successful outcome of a unification process.
-Hegemony is a stabilizing factor of the international order.
-The role played by Prussia and Piedmont in the German and Italian unification processes, or that played by the USA in NATO and the Organisation for European Economic Co-operation (OEEC, later the Organisation for Economic Co-operation and Development-OECD), and the USSR in the Warsaw Pact and the Council for Mutual Economic Assistance (CMEA), shows the importance of a dominant power in promoting cohesion in a group of states.
+Also at the regional level, the dominant position of a state in the military and economic spheres, represents a factor that hampers the advancement of international democracy and the rule of law.
+The United States, has so overwhelming dominant position in NATO, OAS and NAFTA and similar predominance exert Russia, India, Nigeria and Brazil in their respective regional organisations (CIS, SAARC, ECOWAS and MERCOSUR) that they hinder the formation of democratic supranational communities.
+This is not to suggest that the leadership of an elite is not a requirement for the successful outcome of an unification process.
+Hegemony is a stabilising factor of the international order.
+The role played by Prussia and Piedmont in German and Italian unification processes or the one played by the United States in NATO and OEEC and Soviet Union in the Warsaw Pact and the CMEA show how important is a dominant power in promoting cohesion in a group of states.

-The USA has supported several international organizations, being a member of them, like NATO, or not, like the European Communities.
-As regards European unification, the USA played the role of external elite and provided Europe with the necessary security framework.
+The United States has supported several international organisations being a member of them, like NATO, or not, like the European Communities.
+As regards European unification, the US played the role of external élite and provided Europe with the necessary security framework.

-The peculiar character of the EU lies in the fact that the internal elite position is held not by one, but two countries, i.e. France and Germany.
-Moreover, the EU system is characterized by a balanced distribution of power in which all countries can articulate their specific interests on an approximately equal basis.
-Finally, it is to be added that a powerful impulse to unification has come from the USA, which played the role of outside elite, in order to strengthen the Western bloc in the planetary competition of the Cold War.
+The peculiar character of the EU lies in the fact that the internal élite position is held not by one, but two countries, i.e. France and Germany.
+Moreover, the EU system is characterised by a balanced distribution of power in which all countries can articulate their specific interests on an approximately equal basis.
+Finally, it is to be added that a powerful impulse to unification has come from the US, which played the role of outside elite, in order to strengthen the Western block in the planetary competition of the Cold War.

 The EU is the vanguard of a process moving from power politics to the rule of law in conflict resolution.
-Violence has been abandoned as an instrument for settling interstate disputes and replaced by a mutually agreed legal order.
-European unification is the process of constructing peace through a progressive constitutionalization and democratization of interstate relations.
+Violence, as an instrument for settling interstate disputes, has been abandoned and replaced by a mutually agreed legal order.
+European unification is the process of constructing peace through a progressive constitutionalisation and democratisation of inter-state relations.
 In effect, therefore, the EU can be defined as being a post-Westphalian community.

-Political realists neglect the new factors in the present international situation which contain power politics and predict that regional organizations will struggle for dominance according to the traditional pattern of power politics (Buzan 1991; Luttwak 1990; Mearsheimer 1990).
-Traditionally, regionalism has been conceived mostly by the developing countries as the way to overcome their condition of dependence and more precisely by the Latin American and African countries as the way to fight, respectively, against American and European neo-colonialism.
-More recently China and India have seemed to follow similar patterns of behaviour.
-However, the way of self-centred regional development, inspired by Raoul Prebisch, has been replaced, since the end of the 20th century, by new forms of open regionalism, which enable the regional organizations to exploit the benefits of globalization.
-This means that to some extent, regionalism and globalism do not clash, but can coexist.
+Political realists neglect the new factors in the present international situation which contain power politics and predict that regional organisations will struggle for dominance according to the traditional pattern of power politics (Buzan 1991, Luttwak 1990, Mearsheimer 1990).
+Traditionally, regionalism has been conceived mostly by the developing countries as the way to overcome their condition of dependence and more precisely by the Latin American and African countries as the way to fight respectively against the American and the European neo-colonialism.
+More recently China and India seem to follow similar patterns of behaviour.
+However, the way of self-centred regional development, inspired by Raoul Prebisch, has been replaced, since the end of the 20th century, by new forms of open regionalism, which enable the regional organisations to exploit the benefits of globalisation.
+This means that, to some extent, regionalism and globalism do not clash, but can coexist.

 Of course, the possibility that the birth of a new global order could spring from another world war cannot be excluded.
 It would be in keeping with the constituent role traditionally played by warfare.
-However, today the resort to war is restrained primarily by the existence of weapons of mass destruction, which would cause such widespread devastation that it would leave neither winners nor losers.
+However, today the resort to war is restrained primarily by the existence of weapons of mass-destruction which would cause such widespread devastation that it would leave neither winners nor losers.
 In effect, the use of such weapons would amount to collective suicide.